 The Millennium Project at Southwark Cathedral

-To help the Cathedral re-establish its spiritual and architectural presence, and working with Richard Griffiths Architects, we refurbished the medieval structure and constructed a new visitor and study centre alongside the Cathedral.
-This provides a library, refectory, shop and conference rooms in an L-shaped structure echoing some of the former cloister.
-The use of precast concrete is a particular feature of the building, and a very stone-like finish has been achieved.
+We then advised on works to the medieval structure, as well as the cleaning and floodlighting of the external fabric of the Cathedral, the re-landscaping of the churchyard, and the design of new visitor and study centre around a new courtyard giving visitors access to the Cathedral from the Thames Path.
+This provided a library, refectory, shop and conference rooms in an L-shaped structure echoing the former cloister.
+The use of pre-cast concrete is a particular feature of the building, and a very stone-like finish was achieved.

 Client: Southwark Cathedral